 Under purchase accounting rules, certain cash flows for businesses acquisitions are considered "purchase consideration".
 In our statement of cash flows, cash paid for purchase consideration is classified as cash used in investing activities.
 However, there are a number of transactions related to business acquisitions that are expensed as incurred and that are included in operating cash flows when paid.
 Costs that are expensed in connection with business acquisitions include retention bonus expense and due diligence and consulting costs incurred in connection with the acquisitions.
-Business acquisitions costs expensed in 2016, 2105, and 2014 totaled \$28.7 million, \$7.9 million, and \$5.8 million, respectively.
+Business acquisitions costs expensed in 2016, and 2015 totaled \$28.7 million and \$7.9 million, respectively.
+There were no significant net business acquisition costs expensed in 2017.
 In our statement of cash flows, the cash used in operations related to these expenses was generally reflected in the same period as these expenses.
 The expense amount for 2016 and the related operating cash outflow for 2016 reflected above includes amounts recognized related to payments to former owners of share-based payment awards for GATR.
 Prior to the acquisition, GATR made a number of share-based payment awards to its employees.
 Due to the structure of certain of these share-based payment awards, we were required to recognize compensation expense, rather than purchase consideration, for the portion of our purchase price that we paid to the seller that was distributed to the recipients of these awards.
 Consequently, upon completing the acquisition we recognized \$18.5 million of compensation expense related to this matter during the quarter ended March 31, 2016.

-The changes in operating cash flows between 2014 and 2016 were also impacted by the terms of some of our largest customer contracts.
+The changes in operating cash flows between 2015 and 2017 were also impacted by the terms of some of our largest customer contracts.
 Our contract terms with our customers can have a significant impact on our operating cash flows.
 Contract terms, including payment terms on our long-term development contracts, are customized for each contract based upon negotiations with the respective customer.
 For some large long-term development contracts, primarily with our international customers, we receive significant up-front cash payments from customers based upon the negotiated terms of these contracts.
 The customized payment terms on long-term development projects also often include payment milestones based upon such items as the delivery of components of systems, meeting specific contractual requirements in the contracts, or other events.
 These milestone payments can vary significantly based upon the negotiated terms of the contracts.
 Changes in the amount of unbilled accounts receivable are reflective of the difference between when costs are incurred and when we are entitled to receive milestone payments.

-In 2016 and 2015, CTS and CGD Services contributed to positive operating cash flows, while CGD Systems operations used cash, primarily due to the acquisition related expenses described above.
-In 2014, all three segments contributed to positive operating cash flows.
+In 2017, 2016, and 2015, CTS and CGD Services contributed to positive operating cash flows, while CGD Systems operations used cash, primarily due to the acquisition-related expenses described above.